Damien Molony

-Damien Molony (born 21 February 1984) is an Irish actor.
+Damien Molony is an Irish actor.
 He is best known for his television roles as Hal Yorke in BBC Three's Being Human, DC Albert Flight in the BBC's Ripper Street, DS Jack Weston in Channel 5's Suspects, Jon in Channel 4's GameFace and Dylan in Sky One Original comedy Brassic.

 Early life

-Molony was born in Johnstownbridge on 21 February 1984.
-He studied at Clongowes Wood College in Clane, followed by Trinity College in Dublin, where he completed a degree in business and politics and became involved in the acting society.
+Molony studied at Clongowes Wood College in Clane, Kildare, southwest of Dublin, followed by Trinity College in Dublin, where he completed a degree in business and politics and became involved in the acting society.
 He soon moved to London to attend Drama Centre London.

 Career

-Early work (2007–2011)

 After graduating in 2011, Molony co-starred as Giovanni in a production of the John Ford play 'Tis Pity She's a Whore at the West Yorkshire Playhouse, directed by Jonathan Munby.
 He won the second prize in the 2011 Ian Charleson Awards for his performance.

 Molony's casting as vampire Hal in the BBC Three series Being Human brought him his first television credit.
 In an interview with SFX magazine, Molony revealed that when approaching the role of Hal he did research on drug addicts and alcoholics.
 He has previously starred in the short film When the Hurlyburly's Done, filmed in Germany.

 After the filming of series 4 of Being Human, in January 2012 Damien played the lead role of Motl Mendl in the National Theatre production of Travelling Light alongside Sir Antony Sher.
 Following a long run at the Lyttelton Theatre, the play toured England and was broadcast in cinemas worldwide with National Theatre Live.
 He returned to the National Theatre in January 2015 to play Spike in Sir Tom Stoppard's The Hard Problem, which ran until 17 May 2015 and also had a worldwide broadcast via NT Live, on 16 April 2015.
 Both plays were directed by the then Artistic Director of the National Theatre, Sir Nicholas Hytner.